DhruvThatte/Smart-Plant-Watering-System/README.md

-# Define the content for README.md for the Smart Plant Watering System
-readme_content_plant = """\
-# 🌱 Smart Plant Watering System using ESP32
+#Smart Plant Watering System using ESP32

 ## 📌 Overview
 The **Smart Plant Watering System** is an IoT-based project designed to automate plant irrigation based on **soil moisture levels**.
 It uses an **ESP32 microcontroller**, **soil moisture sensor**, and a **water pump** to ensure plants receive the right amount of water.
 The system integrates with **Blynk IoT** for remote monitoring and control.